How Do I Find The Book Value Of A RV?

 On the next page you choose the Manufacturer and you will also see “RV Prices, Specs and Reviews.”

 Now it is going to get a little more difficult to figure things out if you don’t have all the info you need from the trailer.
 You need the model and model numbers, all of which you can find on the trailer itself.
 If you don’t have the trailer with you it may be hard or impossible to know the exact model or model number, unfortunately.
 So, make sure to get that info before you go to NADA.

 For this example we are going to say that we know the model number and it is the first one on the top which is “Interstate 3500 Lounge” After you click on the model and model number it will take you to a page where you can read some Notes from the Manufacturer on the options that come standard.
 You can also enter mileage and add more options if needed.
-Check out the picture below so you can see.

-Lastly, After you have entered the mileage and any options you will click continue and get the final value.
-Check out the picture below so you can see what I am saying.
-Under the boldValues you will see a Base Price and to the left you will see the Suggested List Price which is what it cost brand new $149,031 And the current Low book is $108,700 and the Average Retail (which is like the the high book) is $130,950 Below those values you can see that I added two options.
-You have to be careful to only add options if they are not considered standard.
-After you add the options you can see that the unit is worth on the low end $109,230and on the high end $132,590 Now that I have explained it all take a look at the picture below and see what I am saying.
+Lastly, after you have entered the mileage and any options you will click continue and get the final value.
+Under the bold Values you will see a Base Price and to the left you will see the Suggested List Price which is what it cost brand new.
+For example, it could be $149,031 for new, while the current Low book is $108,700 and the Average Retail (which is like the the high book) is $130,950.
+Now let’s say you have some options to add.
+That is going to change the value.
+After you add a few options it could jump to $109,230 on the low end and $132,590 on the high end.